karthick1845/Dog_image-classification-end-to-end/README.md

 # Dog_image-classification-end-to-end
-Here my First CNN project - Using keras to classify a image whether it is dog and cat.
+Here my First CNN project - Using keras to classify a image whether it is dog or cat.